Excalibra/RED-TEAM-OPERATOR-Evasion-Windows/Files Windows Evasion/03.Local-admin/README.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\WINEVT\Channels\Microsoft-Windows-Sysmon/Operational
 ```

 This registry key contains the owning publisher GUID, which is used to verify Sysmon's presence.
+This channel name is difficult to change and serves as a reliable indicator.

 ### 2. ETW Provider Enumeration
-Uses the `TdhEnumerateProviders` API to enumerate all Event Tracing for Windows (ETW) providers and match against Sysmon's known GUID.
+Uses the `TdhEnumerateProviders` API to enumerate all Event Tracing for Windows (ETW) providers and match against Sysmon's known GUID, revealing the hidden ETW provider registration.

 ### 3. Process and Service Detection
-Queries registered processes for the Sysmon ETW provider and correlates them with running processes.
+Queries registered processes for the Sysmon ETW provider and correlates them with running processes, uncovering the actual service process even if it's renamed.

 ### 4. Minifilter Driver Detection
-(Requires elevated privileges) Enumerates minifilter drivers to detect Sysmon's kernel component.
+(Requires elevated privileges) Enumerates minifilter drivers to detect Sysmon's kernel component, exposing where Sysmon hides in the kernel stack.

 ## Code Implementation